Barkley L. Hendricks: Birth of the Cool

 American artist Barkley L. Hendricks passed away in New Haven, Connecticut, on April 18, 2017, at the age of 72.
-A Memorial Tribute was held at the Nasher Museum on Saturday, May 20, from 2-4 PM.

 This shocking news zapped one phone after another at the Nasher Museum that morning.
 Across campus at Smith Warehouse, a grieving Professor Richard J. Powell played an old soul ballad for his Art of the United States class: Ashford and Simpson’s “Take All the Time You Need.”
 This is also the title of a luscious Barkley L. Hendricks painting in the Nasher Museum’s collection.
 After class, some of Rick’s students carried the sad news to the Nasher, where they work as interns: “Did you hear about Barkley Hendricks?”

 The Nasher Museum is a bright star in the Barkley L. Hendricks constellation (and he probably would have chuckled at that metaphor) because the landmark exhibition Barkley L. Hendricks: Birth of the Cool was organized here by Chief Curator Trevor Schoonmaker in 2008.

 A memorial tribute was held at the Nasher Museum on Saturday, May 20, 2017.